Through the Gate

 Supporting families with release

-Our Through the Gate support workers are also on hand to offer support and practical information to families in preparing for release and on the day of release.
+Our Through the Gate workers are also on hand to offer support and practical information to families in preparing for release and on the day of release.

 The team work with families preparing for release of their relative to offer practical and emotional support – which may include advice around housing, family issues, relationships, communication difficulties and also understanding such things as licence conditions, ROTL, curfews etc.